ivo-alves/cv/index.md

 ### Professional Experience ###

 * __Senior Software Developer @ Nukklear__
+    * Worked with the physics and gameplay teams at [Straight4 Studios](https://www.straight4.com) for the new [GTRevival](https://racesimcentral.net/gtrevival/) car simulation game (kind of sequel to Project Cars or Automobilista).
+Assisted with the physics engine integration in unreal 5 and then co-developed gameplay mechanics and systems.
     * Reworked Tinkertown’s game structure to be able to host multiplayer games on all platforms (Unity).
     * Developed a prototype for the in-house game, Fog & Silver using Unreal Engine 5.
     * Ported Super Meat Boy Forever to Android and iOS.
 Since the game has an in-house engine we had to resort to OpenGLES 3.0 and c++.
 An intensive work in performance optimization was made to ensure 60fps on the mobile platform.